East Potomac Park: Geography

 The island lies between the Washington Channel and the Potomac River, and its southern end, Hains Point, is at the confluence of the Potomac and Anacostia rivers.
 The point faces Fort Lesley McNair and the National War College, both of which are on the eastern shore of the Washington Channel, and Bolling Air Force Base, across the Anacostia River.
 The Jefferson Memorial is on the northern end.
 To the southwest, across the Potomac in Virginia, is Ronald Reagan Washington National Airport.

 East Potomac Park is within the jurisdiction of the National Mall and Memorial Parks unit of the National Park Service (NPS).
 The 330 acre park contains the East Potomac Golf Club and East Potomac Swimming Pool, along with a number of Washington's famous cherry trees; these trees extend to Hains Point.

 The perimeter of East Potomac Park is lined with a concrete walking/bike path.
-However, the Potomac and Anacostia Rivers often overflow their banks during high tide, covering the path with water.
+The Potomac and Anacostia Rivers often overflow their banks during high tide, covering the path with water.

 A straight and generally flat stretch of Ohio Drive extends in a loop along the perimeter of East Potomac Park, including Hains Point.
 This road is one way within the park; traffic must travel clockwise, going generally northwest on the Potomac River side of the peninsula, and generally southeast on the Washington Channel side.
-Various cultivars of cherry trees line both sides of the road.
+Various cultivars of cherry tree line both sides of the road.
 Another road, Buckeye Drive, bisects the peninsula and connects the north and south portions of Ohio Drive within the park.
 Ohio Drive extends beyond the park and follows the Potomac as far as the Lincoln Memorial.

 As of June 2010, East Potomac Park contains 320 parking spaces, which are accessible from both Ohio Drive and Buckeye Drive.
 Traffic is prohibited on weekends and some holidays on the sections of Ohio Drive between Buckeye Drive and Hains Point.
 This stretch of road, estimated by some as 3.2 miles (5.2 km) long (including Buckeye Drive), is a favorite of the local bicycling and inline skating community.

 The terrain of East Potomac Park is flat, rising to only about 10 ft.